allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Senegal-Stranded-on-Goree.md

 * As many have warned, West Africa is expensive, harsh and rough for travelers.
 Fortunately, Senegal is one of the safest countries in the region.
 * French and Wolof are the main languages of the region.
 Senegal was the capital of French West Africa, and it has maintained close ties with France.
 * Islam is the dominant religion, particularly the Sufi Mouride Brotherhood popularized by Amadou Bamba of Touba.
 His image is everywhere in this country—on cars, on buses, etc.
-* Goree Island was a major hub of the transatlantic slave trade many centuries ago, as it was a convenient port to the New World from West Africa.
+* Gorée Island is a symbolic site of the transatlantic slave trade.
+While not the region’s largest embarkation point, it was one of several West African ports linked to the trade.
 * For breakfast, the locals like to eat a French baguette with meat and fries inside.
-And Muslim tea was everywhere.
+And attaya (Senegalese mint tea) was everywhere.

 ![bamba]({{site.baseurl}}/assets/img/senegal/bamba.jpeg){:width="28%"}